Skip to content

 Before deploying the project on the mainnet, developers first check it on testnet to identify if there is any bug or flaw.
 If they find any bugs they fix them right there.

-Instead of using actual money to test the project, developers use ‘fake money’ like ETH faucet and Polygon Faucet.
+Instead of using actual money to test the project, developers use ‘fake money’ like ETH faucet and Polygon faucet.
 This fake money is worth nothing – its only purpose is for testing projects.

 Every blockchain since then has its own testnets.
 Ethereum has two active ones called Goerli and Sepolia whereas Polygon has zkEVM.